-Panels A-E assemble a list of 16 widely-used sentiment and confidence measures, and then presents the correlations between our risk aversion index ra^{BEX} and these measures at the monthly (end-of-month) frequency using the longest overlapping sample.
-Column ρ reports correlations with the raw sentiment/confidence measures, and Column ρ^{Orth} reports correlations with measures orthogonalized by economic uncertainty (obtained from Table 1); bold correlation coefficients have <5% p-values.
-Column "Sign" indicates the expected sign of correlation, given the constructions of these measures.
-We thank Zhi Da for providing the updated data for the FEARS index.
-Panel F reports the contemporaneous regression results of ra^{BEX} on a consumer sentiment PCA and an investor sentiment PCA using adjusted (standardized, orthogonalized, sign-corrected) sentiment/confidence measures from Panels A and B. More details are provided in Tables F.5 and F.6 of the Online Appendix.
+Notes.
+Panels A-E assemble a list of 16 widely used sentiment and confidence measures and then presents the correlations between our risk aversion index ra^{BEX} and these measures at the monthly (end-of-month) frequency using the longest overlapping sample.
+Column " ρ " reports correlations with the raw sentiment/confidence measures, and Column " ρ^{Orthn} " reports correlations with measures orthogonalized by economic uncertainty (obtained from Table 1); bold correlation coefficients have <5% p-values.
+Column "Signs" indicates the expected sign of the correlation, given the construction of these measures.
+Panel F reports the contemporaneous regression results of ra^{BEX} on a consumer sentiment PCA and an investor sentiment PCA using adjusted (standardized, orthogonalized, sign-corrected) sentiment/confidence measures from Panels A and B. More details are provided in Tables F.5 and F.6 of the online appendix.